PRACTICE DIRECTION 12 – DEFAULT JUDGMENT

 4.3 On an application where the defendant was served with the claim either:

-(1) outside the jurisdiction7 without leave under the Civil Jurisdiction and Judgments Act 1982, or the Lugano Convention or the Judgments Regulation, or
+(1) outside the jurisdiction7 without leave under the Civil Jurisdiction and Judgments Act 1982, the 2005 Hague Convention, the Lugano Convention or the Judgments Regulation, or

 and the defendant has not acknowledged service, the evidence must establish that: